watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-openai/README.md

 # OpenAI language model starter kit

 OpenAI is an AI research and deployment company, which is best known for the [ChatGPT](https://openai.com/blog/chatgpt) conversational application.OpenAI provides an [API](https://platform.openai.com/docs/api-reference) for interacting with their generative language models.
 Azure OpenAI also provides an [API](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference).
-You can use this starter kit to connect IBM Watson Assistant to the [OpenAI API](#openai-starter-kit-set-up-instructions) directly, or with [Azure](#azure-openai-starter-kit-set-up-instructions).
+You can use this starter kit to connect IBM watsonx Assistant to the [OpenAI API](#openai-starter-kit-set-up-instructions) directly, or with [Azure](#azure-openai-starter-kit-set-up-instructions).

 This starter kit does not provide any examples of anything that you can _do_ with this extension.
 Instead, we have three general-purpose kits that show _use cases_ for generative language models, and we may add more in the future.
 The three use case starter kits we have now are: